Jump to the content

 Thayet and the employees of Equality Myanmar are good courage despite all these dangerous adversities.
 "People wants Win," say in a firm conviction-the coup government also has no future with military superiority, prison and torture.
 It belongs to the young generation, which is campaigning for their rights and does not let it go until human and children's rights in Myanmar are no longer a foreign word.

 *Thayet is a name chosen for security reasons.
-Your actual name is known to Terre des Hommes.
+Her real name is known Terre des Hommes .

 Help with a donation